 Jamie Roberts Rasch ‘96

-Jamie drove from Denver to see the production of Threepenny Opera, partially because he loves the show and partially from nostalgia because his first Brecht musical was with Tom and Geoffrey Reeves back in 1992.
-He told us every time he teaches or works on Brecht pieces he thinks of us, and although he has tried with great fervor to get his MFA Directing program to do THREEPENNY as his thesis, they didn’t feel they had the resources to do the show.
-So it is still very much his directing TO DO list, and definitely on his favorite shows list.
-Also, on a different note, Jamie offers everyone to come and see the operas with Opera Colorado, he can either arrange for comp or discounted tickets.
-You may contact Jamie at: firstname.lastname@example.org
+Jamie lives in Denver.
+“I drove from Denver to see the production of Threepenny Opera, partially because I love the show and partially from nostalgia because my first Brecht musical was with Tom and Geoffrey Reeves back in 1992.
+Every time I teach or work on Brecht pieces I think of you, and although I tried with great fervor to get my MFA in Directing program to do Threepenny for my thesis, they didn’t feel that they had the resources to do the show.”
+After her stint in Washington DC getting her MFA, freelance directing, teaching acting for the National Opera/Cafritz Young Artists Program, and working as Director of Programs for Chorus America, Jamie now works with Opera Colorado.
+Contact Jamie at email@example.com.

 Tamara Roberts ‘00